Bashar al-Assad: Early life, family and education

-Bashar Hafez al-Assad was born in Damascus on 11 September 1965, the second son and third child of Anisa Makhlouf and Hafez al-Assad.
-Al-Assad in Arabic means "the Lion".
-Assad's paternal grandfather, Ali Sulayman al-Assad, had managed to change his status from peasant to minor notable and, to reflect this, in 1927 he had changed the family name from Wahsh (meaning "Savage") to Al-Assad.
+Bashar al-Assad was born in Damascus on 11 September 1965, as the second son and third child of Anisa Makhlouf and Hafez al-Assad. al-Assad in Arabic means "the lion".
+Assad's paternal grandfather, Ali al-Assad, had managed to change his status from peasant to minor notable and, to reflect this, in 1927 he had changed the family name from al-Wahsh (lit. 'the Savage') to al-Assad.

-Assad's father, Hafez, was born to an impoverished rural family of Alawite background and rose through the Ba'ath Party ranks to take control of the Syrian branch of the Party in the 1970 Corrective Revolution, culminating in his rise to the Syrian presidency.
+Assad's father, Hafez al-Assad, was born to an impoverished rural family of Alawite background and rose through the Ba'ath Party ranks to take control of the Syrian branch of the Party in the Corrective Revolution, culminating in his rise to the Syrian presidency.
 Hafez promoted his supporters within the Ba'ath Party, many of whom were also of Alawite background.
 After the revolution, Alawite strongmen were installed while Sunnis, Druze, and Ismailis were removed from the army and Ba'ath party.
+Hafez al-Assad's 30-year military rule witnessed the transformation of Syria into a dynastic dictatorship.
+The new political system was led by the Ba'ath party elites dominated by the Alawites, who were fervently loyal to the Assad family and controlled the military, security forces and secret police.

 The younger Assad had five siblings, three of whom are deceased.
 A sister named Bushra died in infancy.
-Assad's youngest brother, Majd, was not a public figure and little is known about him other than he was intellectually disabled, and died in 2009 after a "long illness".
+Assad's younger brother, Majd, was not a public figure and little is known about him other than he was intellectually disabled, and died in 2009 after a "long illness".

 Unlike his brothers Bassel and Maher, and second sister, also named Bushra, Bashar was quiet, reserved and lacked interest in politics or the military.
 The Assad children reportedly rarely saw their father, and Bashar later stated that he only entered his father's office once while he was president.
 He was described as "soft-spoken", and according to a university friend, he was timid, avoided eye contact and spoke in a low voice.

 Assad received his primary and secondary education in the Arab-French al-Hurriya School in Damascus.
 In 1982, he graduated from high school and then studied medicine at Damascus University.